NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 Concat: you can `Concat` at most five tensors into one and list the name in `bottom` array.
 Note that the second dimension (usually batch size) should be the same.

-Slice: opposite to concat, we support slice layer to copy specific `ranges` of input tensor to named output tensors.
-In the sample below, we duplicate input tensor with `Slice` (0 is inclusive, 429 is exclusive).
+Slice: opposite to concat, we support `Slice` layer to copy specific `ranges` of input tensor to named output tensors.
+In the example below, we duplicate input tensor with `Slice` (0 is inclusive, 429 is exclusive).

 ```json